lfit/releng-docs/docs/gerrit.rst

 Developer's Certificate of Origin (DCO)
 ---------------------------------------

-Code contributions to Linux Foundation projects must be have a sign-off by the author of the code which indicates that they have read and agree to the DCO.
+Code contributions to Linux Foundation projects must have a sign-off by the author of the code which indicates that they have read and agree to the DCO.

 .. literalinclude:: _static/dco-1.1.txt